johnpapa/angular-styleguide/README.md

 ### Sublime Text
 ###### [Style [Y250](#style-y250)]

-  - AngularJS snippets that follow these styles and guidelines.
+  - Angular snippets that follow these styles and guidelines.

     - Download the [Sublime Angular snippets](assets/sublime-angular-snippets.zip?raw=true)
     - Place it in your Packages folder